Configuring device access for Wootility under Linux (udev rules)

 Creating the rules

-Create a new file called '70-wooting.rules' under the path '/etc/udev/rules.d/' with the following content.
-The name can be changed (but it should start with 70-), but the file extension must be 'rules' otherwise it wont work.
+Create a new file called 70-wooting.rules (you can replace the word wooting with whatever you want) under the path /etc/udev/rules.d/ with the following content.
+The file extension must be rules otherwise it wont work.

 # Wooting One Legacy